neil-berg/portfolio/src/posts/2019-03-15-news-flash.md

 Each API has a base URL of https://api.nytimes.com/svc with API-specific root endpoints of either /mostpopular, /movies, /books, or /topstories.

 Data is returned in JSON format and I use the built-in [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to asynchronously fetch data from the NYT API.
-Top stories, best selling books, and film reviews are fetched when the app first mounts, so these calls are stored in the `componentDidMount` lifecycle method of the `App.js` component.
+Top stories, best selling books, and film reviews are fetched when the app first mounts, so these calls are stored in the `componentDidMount` lifecycle method of the `App` component.
 Below is a condensed snippet of code demonstrating how the the most viewed stories are fetched and stored in state.
 The other landing-page fetches are very similar, only with sligtly different URLs.

 **App.js**